oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

 Failed to build JDBC Connection object:
 ```

-First verify that the JDBC connection URL shown in the output is correct.
-Update the `rcuDatabaseURL` parameter in the inputs YAML to the correct value if necessary.
+First, verify that the JDBC connection URL shown in the output is correct.
+Update the `rcuDatabaseURL` parameter in the inputs YAML file to the correct value if necessary.

-If the JDBC connection URL  is correct, it is possible that the container in which the WebLogic Image Tool is running for creating a WebLogic domain is not using the correct networking stack.
+If the JDBC connection URL is correct, it is possible that the container in which the WebLogic Image Tool is running for creating a WebLogic domain, is not using the correct networking stack.
-The optional `-b` option in the `create-domain.sh` can be used to specify the networking mode for the RUN instruction during image build.
+The optional `-b` option in the `create-domain.sh` script can be used to specify the networking mode for the RUN instruction during image build.
 For example, to use the host's network stack, invoke `create-domain.sh` with `-b host`.
 Please refer to Docker Network Settings references for supported networking options.